eholzbe/Hydraulic-testing/paper.md

 In the past decades several methods have been developed to perform the evaluation task in practice.
 Mathematically one may describe them as inverse modelling procedures.
 Most of these are based on analytical solutions of the differential equation in 1D.
 The approach is valid only under highly idealized conditions: homogeneity, isotropy, ideal well, infinite extend, etc.

 In the past graphical methods have been favoured, derived from the solutions of @thiem for the stationary case, and @theis:1935, if time-dependent drawdown has been recorded.
-Extensions for the leaky aquifer that is overlain by a semi-permeable layer, were presented by @deglee:1930 for the steady state as well as @HJ:1955 and @hantush:1956 for the time dependent case.
+Extensions for the leaky aquifer that is overlain by a semi-permeable layer, were presented by @deglee:1930 for the steady state and by @HJ:1955 as well as @hantush:1956 for the time dependent case.
 Numerous further extensions have been developed for special cases [@renard:2005].
 Nowadays the evaluation is mostly done on a computer.

 # Statement of Need

 @cleveland:1996 presented an evaluation method that can be operated on an EXCEL spreadsheet, mimicking the graphical method for solving the Theis equations. @LP:2013 described how this method can be applied to student teaching.

-The Hytool package (Renard 2003) was developed for MATLAB® users.
+The Hytool package [@renard:2017] was developed for MATLAB® users.
 There is a large palette of special cases included, concerning large diameter wells, fractured aquifers, slug tests, etc. The package is open source and can be accessed via GitHub [@renard:2020].
 Parts of the functionality of the Hytool package is available in R [@bertone], or in Python [@pianaro].

 There are commercial programs also.
 The most important one, @aqtesolv works on WINDOWS operating systems, which covers many more special evaluation methods.
 For instructions in the classroom none of these installations is really satisfactory.
 In all freely available methods previous knowledge is required: either EXCEL, MATLAB®, R or Python.
 Aside from the financial side the commercial software has the disadvantage that it is available only on WINDOWS.